Message from the Director

 On behalf of THA's Board of Commissioners and staff, I welcome you to the web site for the Tacoma Housing Authority (THA).
 We hope you find it useful.

-The primary mission of the Tacoma Housing Authority is to provide high quality housing and supportive services to persons and families in need.
-We seek to do this in ways that get two other things done.
-First, we want the households we serve to succeed not just as tenants but as "parents, students, wage earners and builders of assets."
-If they are capable of working, we want their time on our programs to be transforming, and temporary.
-We want this certainly for parents, but emphatically for their children because we do not wish them to need our housing when they grow up.
-Second, we want to help our City of Tacoma develop and to help ensure that when it does develop it has room for all types and incomes of households.
-We seek to do our part in making its neighborhoods, as our strategic directives contemplate, "attractive places to live, work, attend school, shop, and play", and to help Tacoma be "safe, vibrant, prosperous, attractive and just."
+The primary mission of the Tacoma Housing Authority is to provide high quality, affordable housing and supportive services to persons and families in need.
+We seek to do this in ways that also get two other things done.
+First, we want the households we serve to succeed, not just as tenants, but also, as our mission statement contemplates, as "parents, students, wage earners and builders of assets."
+If they are capable of working, we want their time on our programs to be transforming in those ways, and temporary.
+We want this certainly for grownups.
+We want this success emphatically for children and youth because we do not wish them to need our housing when they grow up.
+Second, we want to help our communities succeed, and to do so equitably, with a shared prosperity.
+We want their success to leave room for all types and incomes of households.
+We seek to do our part in making neighborhoods "attractive places to live, work, attend school, shop, and play", and to help Tacoma and Pierce County be "safe, vibrant, prosperous, attractive, and just."
 When these efforts work, they are a very good use of a housing dollar.

 THA is a public housing authority.
 We are also a Moving to Work (MTW) public housing authority.
-That helps us do this work creatively, efficiently and flexibly to account for the needs of Tacoma and Pierce County.
+Our MTW status helps us do this work creatively, efficiently and flexibly to account for the needs and markets of Tacoma and Pierce County.
+We have a nonprofit affiliate organization.
 We are also a public development authority.
 That helps too.

 We do this work in four main ways.

 Second, THA owns and manages affordable apartments and homes that we offer for rent.
-We seek to maintain our properties so they are attractive and enjoyable places to live and assets for their neighborhoods.
+We are one of the largest residential landlords in the area.
+We seek to maintain our properties so they are attractive and enjoyable places to live and are assets for their neighborhoods.

 Third, we help people pay their rent for apartments or homes that they lease from private landlords.
-Our Housing Choice Voucher Program (Section 8) and our Housing Opportunity Program (HOP) are our main programs for this type of help.
+This is how we serve most of the people we help.
+We do this in partnership with hundreds of private landlords.
+Our Housing Choice Voucher Program (Section 8) and our Housing Opportunity Program (HOP) are our main programs for this type of assistance.
 THA also funds specialized forms of rental assistance to address households with particular needs.
-Some examples are rental assistance programs for homeless families with children, homeless families with enrolled public school students, homeless students during their community college enrollment, homeless youth without families, homeless veterans, persons in nursing homes who could live on their own if only they could afford housing, families who need housing to prevent or shorten their children's need for foster care, and teenagers aging out of foster care who would otherwise begin their adulthood as a homeless person.
-We do this work in partnership with thousands of landlords in our community, the Tacoma Public Schools, Tacoma Community College and other educational partners, Pierce County Department of Community Connections, the Department of Social and Health Services, the Department of Veterans Affairs and many nonprofit service providers.
+Some examples are rental assistance programs for homeless families with children, homeless youth without families, homeless young adults, homeless families with enrolled public school students, homeless students during their community college enrollment, homeless veterans, persons in nursing homes who could live on their own if only they could afford housing, and families who need housing to prevent or shorten their children's need for foster care.
+We also pay to house teenagers aging out of foster care who would otherwise begin their adulthood by becoming homeless.

-Fourth, THA also provides or arranges for supportive services.
+Fourth, THA provides or arranges for supportive services.
 We do this for people who need help to succeed as tenants.
 Elderly or disabled persons, for example, may need help to live on their own.
 Families coming from homelessness or fleeing domestic violence may need help to stabilize.
-Services make stabilization a lot more likely.
+Services make their stabilization a lot more likely.
 Moreover, we seek to help families and children prosper.
-We help people who can work increase their earned income.
-We help children succeed in school.
-THA's Education Project, for example, seeks ways to spend a housing dollar not only to house a family but also to help their children’s educational success and to promote the success of schools that serve low-income children.
-We help families and children build assets.
-Assets can help families manage temporary loses of income.
-Assets can help a family and their children prosper for a lifetime and perhaps pass some measure of prosperity to the next generation.
-Supportive services can make these sorts of success more likely.
+We help people get job skills, find work, learn English, get a drivers license, clean up credit, and acquire assets.
+Assets can help a family manage temporary losses of income.
+They can help a family pass on a prosperity to children.
+In asset building of another kind, THA's Education Project seeks ways to spend a housing dollar not only to house a family but also to help them and their children succeed in school and to promote the success of public schools and colleges that serve low-income students.

 In these ways, and others, THA tries to serve its communities.
 We are a Board of five community volunteers and a staff of about 130 people.
-We coordinate our efforts with many partners, both public and private.
-We believe these efforts are important.
-THA's statement of values conveys our belief that work in service to others is "honorable" work.
+We believe this work is important.
+THA's statement of values also conveys our belief that work in service to others is "honorable" work.
 We mean to do it "honorably, effectively, efficiently, with pride, compassion and respect".
 We invite you to learn more about us and our work.
 We hope this web site will help you do that.